-On systems configured to use UEFI, an additional /boot/efi partition will be automatically created as shown below.
+On systems configured to use UEFI, an additional /boot/efi partition will be automatically created.
 Do not modify this partition as it is already configured properly for a RedHawk installation.

-On the Manual Partitioning page, select the /home partition, change the Desired Capacity to 10 GiB, and then press the Update Settings button.
+11. On the Manual Partitioning page, select the /home partition, change the Desired Capacity to 10 GiB, and then press the Update Settings button.